Everyone is wondering which is better between Aimlab vs Kovaak’s.

 My Kovaak’s Experience

-The main strength that Kovaak’s has over other aim trainers is the variety of exercises.
-This is because the community is very active in posting Kovaak’s exercises to the database where anyone can download.
+The main strength that Kovaak has over other aim trainers is the variety of exercises.
+This is because the community is very active in posting Kovaak’s exercises to the database where anyone can download them.

-With Kovaak’s wide range of exercises, I was able to train very specific parts of my aim such as micro adjusting, where it would be impossible to do so in actual games.
+With Kovaak’s wide range of exercises, I was able to train very specific parts of my aim such as micro-adjusting, which it would be impossible to do in actual games.

-I saw a direct improvement of my aim in game after training this specific exercise on Kovaak’s for a week.
+I saw a direct improvement in my aim in the game after training in this specific exercise on Kovaak’s for a week.

 Does Kovaak’s Have Everything You Need?